tvfb85/honeycomb-tv-test/README.md

-# Honeycomb Engineering Test - Part Two
+# Honeycomb Engineering Test - Pairing Exercise

 ## The challenge

+We have a system that delivers advertising materials to broadcasters.

+Advertising Material is uniquely identified by a 'Clock' number e.g.

+* `WNP/SWCL001/010`
+* `ZDW/EOWW005/010`

-We have a system that delivers materials to broadcasters.
-We need to introduce a mechanism for applying Discounts to orders.
+Our sales team have some new promotions they want to offer so we need to introduce a mechanism for applying Discounts to orders.

-Dicounts can and will change over time so we need the solution to be flexible.
+Promotions like this can and will change over time so we need the solution to be flexible.

 ### Broadcasters